 It’s okay to post multiple times.
 In fact, this has been proven to increase social engagement, as Tom Tunguz found from an experiment he ran.

 Finally, give your content a push using sponsored social ads.
-I call this “Content Boosting” and can be prioritized in two ways:
+You can prioritize this approach in two ways:

 By giving new content an initial boost, you’ll increase social shares and produce an initial spike of traffic it needs to gain traction.
-Here’s an example of Content Boosting using Twitter ads:
+Here’s how dotmailer uses Twitter Ads to amplify their content:

-In the old days, I would fret over the number of backlinks my content was generating.
-Now I know that quality is the most important qualifier for backlinks.
+Many marketers fret over the number of backlinks leading to a particular page.
+Truth is, quality is the most important qualifier for backlinks.

 Measure backlink opportunity using these metrics: